 Both new and established drivers should be given training on eco-driving techniques and provided with reminder information every six months or so.
 It's also worth providing incentives to cut fuel consumption through competitive league tables and offering additional training if they need it.

-In addition, consider reaching out to organisations such as The Energy Saving Trust, who offer subsidized eco-driving training to companies delivered by DVSA-registered fleet trainers.
+In addition, consider reaching out to organisations such as The Energy Saving Trust, who offer subsidised eco-driving training to companies delivered by DVSA-registered fleet trainers.
 There are also many online fuel-efficient driving courses that may be more suitable to your business needs.

 Cut down on unnecessary trips